 SCARE Bag Guide, Gear List, and Checklist

 Sometimes, a typical EDC just isn’t enough.
 And staying put isn’t an option.
-Enter the SCARE Kit (Social Chaos and Respons Emergency Kit).
+Enter the SCARE Kit (Social Chaos and Response Emergency Kit).
 Designed for short-term and high-threat survival, the SCARE concept stresses the importance of self-protection gear and skills to navigate civil unrest.

-SCARE bags are still an extension or variant of everyday carry even though they serve a specific objective.
-Below we break down what exactly a SCARE kit is, how it is different than a Bug Out Bag, and share a comprehensive SCARE bag checklist you can download, print, or save in multiple formats.
+SCARE bags are still an extension or variant of everyday carry, even though they serve a specific objective.
+Below, we break down what exactly a SCARE kit is, how it is different than a bug out bag, and share a comprehensive SCARE bag checklist you can download, print, or save in multiple formats.

 Contents (Jump to a Section)